People + Policy

 In 2015, millions of activists pressured the Federal Communications Commission to adopt historic Net Neutrality rules that keep the internet free and open — allowing you to share and access information of your choosing without interference.

-But right now this win is in jeopardy: The Trump administration and new FCC Chairman Ajit Pai want to destroy Net Neutrality.
+But right now this win is in jeopardy: Trump’s FCC chairman, Ajit Pai, wants to destroy Net Neutrality.
+And on May 18, the FCC voted to let Pai’s internet-killing plan move forward.

 Net Neutrality is the internet’s guiding principle: It preserves our right to communicate freely online.